 ARTICLE VII TERMS OF OFFICE

 Section 1.
 The term of all officers who constitute the Executive Committee is two years.
 Two terms constitute maximum tenure excluding appointments for vacancies occurring to fill unexpired terms.
+Due to the difficulties in transferring bank accounts, the Treasurer may serve more than two terms.
 In the event that maximum tenure has been served by an officer/member of the Executive Committee, and no nominee has been secured to stand for election for said office, the current officer may continue to serve in an interim capacity for a period not to exceed one year.

 ARTICLE V OFFICERS AND DUTIES

 Section 1.
-The officers/Executive Committee of the Society shall consist of a president, vice president, recording secretary, membership secretary, treasurer, immediate past president, three members-at-large, and the editor of the Society newsletter.
+The officers/Executive Committee of the Society shall consist of a president, vice president, membership secretary, treasurer, immediate past president, three members-at-large, and the editor of the Society newsletter.

 Section 2.
 The President shall:

 Preside at all meetings of the Society and Executive Committee.